ttalvitie/aoc2025/README.md

 # aoc2025
 Advent of Code 2025 solved using i386 assembly.
 Requires NASM to build and Linux to run (using bare syscalls).
-Python script `build.py` builds all binaries, and `test.py` tests against input/output pairs in the `data` directory (secret personal inputs/outputs are not included).
+Code uses mostly stdcall calling convention (arguments passed in stack cleaned up by callee, return value in eax or (eax, edx), volatile registers are eax, ecx and edx).
+Python script `build.py` builds all binaries, and `test.py` tests against input/output pairs in the `data` directory (secret personal inputs/outputs are not included in the public repo).